jannikmi/multivar_horner/docs/1_usage.rst

 .. note::

-    the number in square brackets indicates the number of operations required to evaluate the polynomial (ADD, MUL, POW).
+    the number in square brackets indicates the number of mathematical operations (ADD, MUL, POW) required to evaluate the polynomial.

 .. code-block:: python